Ritarka/ritarka.github.io/content/docs/Projects/terrain.md

 - Generative Adversarial Network
 - Convolutional Neural Network

+Using mIOU as a metric, we showed that DCP performed the best, but took anywhere from 2-20 seconds per image.
+I worked on the GAN which was the fastest, but had the least mIOU.
+We were able to show that the CNN had the ideal balance between accuracy and speed, performing almost as well as DCP, but also taking under a second.

+I based my GAN architecture on ID-CGAN, an existing work that worked to remove rain and mist from urban environments.
+I think given the lack of contrastive shapes in blurry offroad data (as compared to a city), it was harder for my GAN to perform nearly as well compared to ID-CGAN.
+I also think I made a subset of my data a bit too blurry.
+Maybe a better approach would have been to first train it on slightly blurry images, extend the network, and then fine-tune it on more blurry images.

+Certainly a more complex architecture could have been used since my GAN could process about 6 images in a second running an a CPU.

+## Summary

 I have attached the slides, final report paper, and presentation video.
 For a quick summary, I would check out the slides.
 For an in-depth explanation, please refer to the video.